ajaythakur958/T20-Cricket-analysis-powerbi-/README.md

 and visual comparisons, we selected the best-performing players for the Final Team.

 # Openers – Selection Based on:
-Batting Average
+Batting Average - Average Runs Scored in an innings - More than 30 atleast

-Batting Position
+Batting Position - order in which batters played - atleast more than 4

-Boundary %
+Boundary % - % of Runs Scored in boundaries - atleast more thand 50

-Strike Rate
+Strike Rate - No of Runs Scored Per 100 balls - atleast more than 140

-Total Innings Batted
+Total Innings Batted - Total inning batted - more than 3

 👉 We identified openers who consistently provide explosive starts and anchor the innings.
 Players like Jos Buttler and Alex Hales stood out with high averages and boundary percentages.